 So, to recap:

 Add the topping – some seeds, protein powder, flavourings or a sweetener are good choices.

-- 2 ripe bananas (make sure they’re soft and sweet!
+- 1 ripe banana (make sure they’re soft and sweet!
 Keep some in the freezer like we do here)

 - 1 tsp vanilla extract